 1. An amazing onboarding experience

-What many agencies seem to not realize, or at least not consider very deeply, is that the marketing doesn’t end with that decisive final sale of the product or service they offer.
+What many brands and agencies seem to not realize, or at least not consider very deeply, is that the marketing doesn’t end with that decisive final sale of the product or service they offer.
 There’s so much more after that process that determines a customer’s loyalty and therefore their worth to the company.

 The customer’s journey with you is just beginning, and it’s your job to make this a positive process.
 The journey begins with onboarding, and an ineffective onboarding could mean that a client signs on but quickly loses interest or realizes it’s too much effort to learn how to use the service, and drops off.